 In this section, we present to you a Diwali Essay in English 150 words.

-Diwali is the most widely celebrated festival in India and is considered as the Festival of Lights.
+Diwali is the most widely celebrated festival in India and is considered the Festival of Lights.
 It signifies the victory of the Good over Evil and Light over Darkness.
 It is celebrated to commemorate the return of Lord Rama to his Kingdom of Ayodhya after a 14-year-long exile into forests.
-To celebrate it, people light their homes and offices with earthen oil lamps or Diyas.
+To celebrate it, people light their homes and offices with earthen oil lamps or diyas.
 Homes and Offices are decorated with colourful lights, Rangolis etc. People meet with their family and friends to celebrate the festival.

 Diwali Essay in English 500 words